-Dynamic General Equilibrium Minskyian views
+Dynamic General Equilibrium

+Minskyian views

-- Start when the economy is doing well but firms and banks are conservative (perhaps because of memory of previous crisis). - Most projects succeed "Existing debt is easily validated and units that are heavily in debt prospered: it pays to lever". - Revised valuation of cash flows, exponential growth in credit, investment and asset prices. - Highly liquid, low-yielding financial instruments are devalued, rise in corresponding interest rate. - Beginning of "euphoric economy": increased debt to equity ratios, development of Ponzi financier. - Viability of business activity is eventually compromised. - Ponzi financiers have to sell assets, liquidity dries out, asset market is flooded. - Euphoria becomes a panic.
+- Start when the economy is doing well but firms and banks are conservative. - Most projects succeed "Existing debt is easily validated: it pays to lever". - Revised valuation of cash flows, exponential growth in credit, investment and asset prices. - Highly liquid, low-yielding financial instruments are devalued, rise in corresponding interest rate. - Beginning of "euphoric economy": increased debt to equity ratios, development of Ponzi financier. - Viability of business activity is eventually compromised. - Ponzi financiers have to sell assets, liquidity dries out, asset market is flooded - Euphoria becomes a panic. - "Stability or tranquility in a world with a cyclical past and capitalist financial institutions is destabilizing".